-From exploring Windsor Castle to taking a cruise along the Thames, these are the best things to do in Windsor, UK!
+From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

-Are you looking for some of the best things to do in Windsor, UK?
+Are you looking for some of the best things to do in Windsor, England?
 Then you’ve come to the right place!

 Home to Windsor Castle, beautiful country walks, cute quaint shops and traditional pubs, it’s easy to see why Windsor is one of the most popular day trips from London.